Ace Combat 04: Shattered Skies: Gameplay

 The player assumes the role of a fighter pilot through 18 story missions and a split screen versus mode.
-Each mission features different objectives including air-to-air combat, ground attack and escorting friendly units, along with accompanying radio commentary (recorded by real-world fighter pilots).
+Each mission features different objectives including air-to-air combat, ground attack and escorting friendly units, along with radio commentary (recorded by real-world fighter pilots).
 The player's aircraft is armed with a machine gun and standard missiles that can lock on to air, ground, and naval targets.
-Special weapons including air-to-air missiles, air-to-surface missiles, rockets, and bombs can also be equipped, though their availability depends on each aircraft.
-At the end of each mission players are ranked on their performance and awarded credits to buy new aircraft and special weapons.
+Special weapons including air-to-air missiles, air-to-surface missiles, rockets, and bombs can also be equipped, though their availability depends on the aircraft.
+At the end of each mission, the player is ranked on their performance and given credits to buy new aircraft and special weapons.

 The player has the opportunity to purchase 21 different aircraft, both real and fictional, such as fighters, attackers, interceptors, multiroles, and air superiority fighters.
-Each plane has two alternate paint schemes that are earned by shooting down enemy aces hidden in each mission.
+Every plane has two alternate paint schemes that are earned by shooting down enemy aces hidden in each mission.

 The gameplay is simpler and more action-oriented than other combat flight simulator games.
-The player aircraft carries much more ammunition than a real plane and has infinite fuel.
+The player's aircraft carries much more ammunition than a real plane and has infinite fuel.
 Multiple difficulty levels can be selected which determines the number of enemies, the AI skill and damage thresholds for both players and enemies.
 On easier difficulties, the player can survive several missile hits, while on the hardest a single missile can destroy the player's aircraft.

 Synopsis

 Setting

 Ace Combat 04 is set in the series' fictional universe of Strangereal, where Earth has entirely different nations, geography, and history.
-The game's story details the 2003 Continental War, fought between the Federal Republic of Erusea and the Independent State Allied Forces (ISAF) coalition over territory on the continent of Usea.
+The story details the 2003 Continental War, fought between the Federal Republic of Erusea and the Independent State Allied Forces (ISAF) coalition over territory on the continent of Usea.
 In 1999, an asteroid broke into fragments that impacted Earth, causing widespread devastation and sparking an international financial crisis and refugee crisis.
 Four years later in 2003, Erusea, struggling with an influx of refugees and heightened international tensions, suddenly launches a massive invasion of the entire continent, including the neutral country of San Salvacion.
 Erusea also captures an array of anti-asteroid railguns codenamed Stonehenge and repurposes it as a long-range anti-air superweapon.
 ISAF is formed to fight back, but Erusea's strength and air supremacy from Stonehenge forces them to retreat to the island of North Point outside Stonehenge's effective range, allowing Erusea to occupy the entire Usean mainland.

-Players control the game's silent protagonist "Mobius 1", an ISAF fighter pilot who leads the counterattack against Erusea.
+The player controls silent protagonist "Mobius 1", an ISAF fighter pilot who leads the counterattack against Erusea.
 Other characters include AWACS SkyEye, an AEW&C operator who coordinates Mobius 1's deployments; Yellow 13, an Erusean ace pilot who leads Erusea's elite Yellow Squadron; and Yellow 4, Yellow 13's wingman and close friend.
 Cutscene interludes are narrated by a man from San Salvacion writing a letter to Mobius 1 after the war, recalling his childhood memories of life in San Salvacion's occupied capital.